Book an Appointment at Beaumont Balance Psychological Services Inc. - Beaumont Location

 Hello, I’m Asli Verel – an intern mental health therapist.
 I am currently in the final year of t...
 Read More

-Hello!
-My name is Roxanne.
-With over a decade of experience supporting individuals with their mental health, I’ve worked in various roles, including in group homes for adolescents, as an early childhood educator, a family support worker, a kinship support worker, and as a supervisor at a domestic violence shelter.
+As a Registered Provisional Psychologist, I bring over a decade of experience supporting children, youth, adults, and families through life’s challenges, transitions, and opportunities for growth.
+Prior to becoming a therapist, I worked in group homes for adolescents, as an early childhood educator, a family support worker, a kinship support worker, and as a supervisor at a domestic violence shelter.
+These experiences shaped my trauma-informed, relationship-based approach and reinforced the importance of creating spaces where people feel safe, understood, and accepted.

 to view available appointment times